KatherineMichel/digital-commonplace/README.md

 https://mikecoutermarsh.com/ | Mike Coutermarsh
 https://dev.to/mscccc/how-we-use-ship-small-to-rapidly-build-new-features-at-github-5cl9 | How we use "ship small" to rapidly build new features at GitHub - DEV

+MS
+https://twitter.com/idocrime/status/1264324850933542918 | ❄️Norpy🌈 on Twitter: "Y'all, why didn't any of you tell me about this? 🤦🤷 https://t.co/oCDx89xGaR" / Twitter https://github.com/microsoft/ProjectReunion | microsoft/ProjectReunion: Project Reunion is an evolution of the Windows developer platform that will make it more compatible, agile, modern and open. https://github.com/microsoft/winget-cli/issues/179 | (2) Please include ability to opt out of telemetry and clear documentation on how to opt out · Issue #179 · microsoft/winget-cli https://devblogs.microsoft.com/commandline/windows-package-manager-preview/ | Windows Package Manager Preview | Windows Command Line

 That site design I like
 https://alabaster.readthedocs.io/en/latest/